LIVE

 The Numbers That Should Shock Every American

-The scale of the crisis is staggering.
-Over 3 million women and girls are barred from education, more than the entire population of Los Angeles.
-More than 1.2 million women lost jobs in 2025 due to Taliban restrictions, equivalent to removing the workforce of a mid-sized U.S. city overnight.
+• More than 1.2 million women lost their jobs in 2025 due to Taliban restrictions – equivalent to wiping out the workforce of a mid‑sized U.S. city.

 Why This Crisis Is Getting Worse in 2026